-We do not want to take the goodwill of these friends for granted.
+We deeply appreciate and do not want to take for granted the trust and goodwill of our diverse community of students, alums, and supporters.
 Occasionally we need to make clear what we stand for and why we can continue to ask for the interest and support of the evangelical community worldwide.

-Furthermore, we cannot leave the interpretation of our theological stance or our educational ministry to others who may misunderstand what we are about.
-What it means to be evangelical is under pressing discussion in many places, and rightly so.
-The issue is a key one.
-Students choosing a place to study, congregations seeking a pastor, donors weighing their stewardship, alumni/ae recommending their alma mater—these and other constituencies have a right to know how firmly Fuller Theological Seminary, in all its schools and programs, is committed to our evangelical faith and mission.
+Furthermore, we cannot leave the interpretation of our theological stance or our educational ministry to others who may misunderstand us.
+What it means to be evangelical is a pivotal issue.
+Students choosing a place to study, congregations seeking a pastor, donors weighing their stewardship, alums recommending their alma mater—these and other constituencies have a right to know how firmly Fuller Theological Seminary, in all its schools and programs, is committed to our evangelical faith and mission.

 Our Statement of Faith expresses eloquently where we, as evangelical Christians, stand.
 As our trustees and faculty renew in writing their commitment to it annually, we are reminded that to be evangelical has always meant, along with a personal commitment to Jesus Christ as Lord and Savior, affirming a cluster of doctrines.
 Even in the Reformation, three such affirmations were pivotal: